kubesail/kubesail-docs/docs/guides/pibox/rpiboot.md

 <!-- prettier-ignore -->
 !!! note
-    Unless you ordered your PiBox with no Compute Module (advanced users), then you received a PiBox with eMMC, and will need to use this guide to re-flash it.
+    Unless you ordered your PiBox with no Compute Module (advanced users), then you received a PiBox with eMMC and an OS pre-installed.
+You can use to use this guide to re-flash it.
 We only ship modules with onboard flash due to its substantially faster performance.

 ## Installing the `rpiboot` tool